Chris Grayling: Delays and cost overruns to introduction of Class 800 trains

 In March 2019, Lord Adonis, former Labour transport minister, was critical of the delay in implementing services on the East Coast Mainline, using Class 800 trains.
 The trains were ordered ten years before services commenced.
 Delays were caused when it was found the trains interfered with trackside signalling equipment.
 Adonis said, "They had 10 years to get these signalling issues right."
 Similar trains, introduced by Great Western Railway had cost twice the estimated amount.
 Grayling said, "These new state-of-the-art trains show our commitment to put passengers at the heart of everything that we do and will carry people across Britain, from Swansea to Aberdeen and London to Inverness."
 The service, planned to run to Swansea, has only so far reached Cardiff.
 Grayling travelled on the first Class 800 train, operated by Great Western Railway.
 It set off 25 minutes late, arrived 41 minutes late, and had no air-conditioning when it arrived.
-The air-conditioning was switched off after it leaked liquid into the carriages.
-Grayling declined to take part in the first Class 800 to run on the East Coast Main Line.
+The air conditioning was switched off after it leaked liquid into the carriages.
+Grayling declined to travel on the first Class 800 to run on the East Coast Main Line.